rrees/angular-react-playground/README.md

-# Angular test page
+# Angular-React test page

-A stub to follow the examples from the AngularJS website
+A simple page to play around with the ngReact library that combines Angular and React.

 # Running